ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 request per current specification does not define a way for a scoped request that use DSCP as a traffic selector.

-If a client or IP proxy with a connection containing an IP proxying request stream and uses HTTP datagrams and disables congestion control for this stream, a client or proxy MAY translate the DSCP field value from the tunneled traffic to the outer IP header.
+If tunneled packets are not subject to congestion control by the outer connection, and uses QUIC datagrams, the IP proxying endpoint MAY translate the DSCP field value from the tunneled traffic to the outer IP header.
 IP proxying endpoints MUST NOT coalesce multiple inner packets into the same outer packet unless they have the same DSCP marking or an equivalent traffic class.
 Note: If the client or IP proxy can copy or needs to